Creating an American Property Law: Alienability and Its Limits in American History, 120 HARV. L. REV. 385 (2006)

 Date of Authorship for this Version

 Priest, Claire, "Creating an American Property Law: Alienability and Its Limits in American History" (2006).
 Faculty Scholarship Series.
-Paper 1300.
+1300.